-The most important characteristics/qualities of the next Rector are:

-Spiritual Leader

-One who will enrich existing ministries while promoting outreach
+The most important characteristics/qualities of the next Rector are: Spiritual Leader One who will enrich existing ministries while promoting outreach Non-judgmental/inclusive heart

-Non-judgmental/inclusive heart

-Others high on the lists include:

-Healthy/energetic/younger than ready to retire

-Pastoral care

-Likes people/relates well to all age groups/friendly, loving, caring

-Lives within the community/involved in community

-Family becomes part of church family

-Biblical knowledge/religiously traditional/Episcopal liturgically knowledgeable

-Grows membership

-Grow Christian Education and Episcopal Youth Community

-Good steward of assets/fiduciarily responsible

-Welcoming

-Available
+Others high on the lists include: Healthy/energetic/younger than ready to retire Pastoral care Likes people/relates well to all age groups/friendly, loving, caring Lives within the community/involved in community Family becomes part of church family Biblical knowledge/religiously traditional/Episcopal liturgically knowledgeable Grows membership Grow Christian Education and Episcopal Youth Community Good steward of assets/fiduciarily responsible Welcoming Available

 Holy Spirit's Mission

-Holy Spirit serves Christ Jesus by sharing his unconditional love as we reach out to the people of our coastal community and the world through Eucharistic worship, study, Christian fellowship, evangelism, and outreach.
+We at Holy Spirit welcome all, seek to know and serve Christ and share His unconditional love.

 Holy Spirit's Hope

 Holy Spirit needs a spiritual leader who will support existing internal and external ministries while assisting the parish in living its mission today and into the future.

-2014 Rector Search Committee Members

-Claudia McDade, Chair Rick Brandon, Vestry Member

-Debi Edler Biff Johnson

-Joey McAleer Dan Ratliff

-Sandra Sanchez Sue Wiggins

-Donna Workman Rhonda Barber, Alternate Member

-Fr.
-Massey Gentry, Diocesan Consultant

-Special thanks to Lee Reid, Karen Anderson, and Judy Fraser for photographs and to Morgen Szapiel, Church Administrator & Webmaster, for technical assistance.